-I had the opportunity to attend a show and have a beautiful experience, a horse theatre performance that honors the origin and story of the Icelandic Horse.
+I had the opportunity to attend a show and have a beautiful experience, a horse theatre performance that honors the Icelandic Horse’s origin and story.

-The story said, in Norse mythology, that Sleipnir is the 8th legend horse ridden by Odin, the king of the pagan gods.
+In Norse mythology, the story said that Sleipnir is the 8th legend horse ridden by Odin, the king of the pagan gods.
 Sleipnir is the offspring of the mischievous god Loki and the stallion Svadilfari.
-Sleipnir is referred to in the lore as the best of all horses, described as being gray, as well as being unsurprisingly very fast.
+In the lore, Sleipnir is referred to as the best of all horses, described as being gray and unsurprisingly very fast.

 The performance is structured in 8 parts, and it takes about 45 min.
 The show is a story told by horses: The beginning, The hidden people, The workhorse, A ghost story, The family Horse, Friendship, The competition, and Fire&Ice.